-We conducted our audit according to Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted this performance audit in accordance with generally accepted government auditing standards.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 We did not audit the city's financial statements.
 We limited our audit scope to planning and performing the audit procedures necessary to obtain reasonable assurance that the city accounted for and expended the Special Gas Tax Street Improvement Fund in accordance with the requirements of the Streets and Highways Code and Revenue and Taxation Code section 7104.
 Accordingly, we examined transactions, on a test basis, to determine whether the city expended funds for street purposes.
 We considered the city's internal controls only to the extent necessary to plan the audit.